Mingxue-Li/Machine-Learning-Homeworks/README.md

 # Machine-Learning-Homeworks
-This is the homework assignments of DSO 570 The Analytics Edge: Data, Models and Effective Decisions at University of Southern California.
-Textbook is "Python for Everybody" by Charles R. Severance and "Data, Model, and Decisions: The Fundamentals of Management Science." by Dimitris Bertsimas and Robert M. Freund, Dynamic Ideas, 2004.
-Content covers data manipulation in Python, statistics and optimization process.
+This is the homework assignments of DSO 530 Applied Modern Statistical Learning Methods at University of Southern California.

+Textbook is "An Introduction to Statistical Learning with Applications in R" (ISLR) by Professors James, Witten, Hastie, and Tibshirani

+Content covers Regression, Classification, Feature Engineering, etc.